uzair777-dev/habit_tracker/README.md

 ------------------------

-> [!WARNING]
+> [!CAUTION]
-> This documentation may contain vulgar language, please read it on your own discretion.
+> This documentation may contain vulgar language, please read it on your own discretionn ffs.

 ## Notice